grafana/pyroscope/examples/python/README.md

 - us-west-1
 - eu-west-1

 One of the most useful capabilities of Pyroscope is the ability to tag your data in a way that is meaningful to you.
-In this case, we have two natural divisions and so we "tag" our data to represent those:
+In this case, we have two natural divisions, and so we "tag" our data to represent those:
 - `region`: statically tags the region of the server running the code
 - `vehicle`: dynamically tags the endpoint (similar to how one might tag a controller rails)